Factbox: What is in Trump's framework for immigration legislation

-WASHINGTON (Reuters) - The White House on Thursday released a list of requirements for immigration legislation that it said President Donald Trump would support, offering a path to citizenship for up to 1.8 million young illegal immigrants, while tightening border security and clamping down on family sponsorship.
+(Reuters) - The White House has released a list of requirements for immigration legislation that it said President Donald Trump would support, offering a path to citizenship for up to 1.8 million young illegal immigrants while tightening border security and clamping down on family sponsorship of immigrants.

-“This is kind of a bottom line for the president,” a senior official told reporters, saying it would be up to lawmakers to determine some of the details.
-“If it’s realistic, then he’ll sign it.
-If it isn’t realistic, then he won’t sign it.”

-The White House made clear that all four elements would need to be included in any bill, rejecting ideas for a narrower approach.
-Here is what the White House wants to see:
+Here is a look at what the White House said on Thursday that it wants.

 “DREAMERS”

-- Expand protections from deportation to 1.8 million immigrants who were brought illegally to the country as children, up from the 700,000 people currently signed up for the program.
+- Expand protections from deportation to 1.8 million so-called “Dreamer” immigrants brought illegally into the country as children, up from the 700,000 people currently signed up for a program begun in 2012 to protect them from deportation and provide work permits.
+Trump in September rescinded the program, effective in March.

-- Allow “Dreamers” to become citizens in 10 to 12 years, with to-be-determined requirements for work and education, as long as they do not commit crimes.
+- Allow “Dreamers” to become citizens in 10 to 12 years, with requirements yet to be determined for work and education, as long as they do not commit crimes.

-- Establish a $25 billion trust fund to pay for a wall on the southern border with Mexico and security improvements on the northern border with Canada.
-The trust fund would mean future Congresses could not claw back the money.
+- Establish a $25 billion trust fund to pay for a wall on the U.S. southern border with Mexico and security improvements on the northern border with Canada.
+The trust fund would ensure that Congress in the future could not claw back the money.

 - Agree to spend more money to hire border guards, immigration judges and other law enforcement personnel, and overhaul the hiring system and pay grades.
 Trump estimated that would cost $5 billion, but the White House said it was subject to further discussion.